-- A. All staff/faculty will receive training regarding the school's restraint policy within the first month of each school year, and employees hired after the school year begins will receive training within one month of starting their employment. - B. Required training for all staff will include review of the following: - 1.
-The district's restraint policy; - 2.
-Interventions which may preclude the need for restraint, including de-escalation of problematic behaviors; - 3.
-Types of restraints and related safety consideration, including information regarding the increased risk of injury to a student when an extended restraint is used; - 4.
-Administering physical restraint in accordance with known medical or psychological limitations and/or behavioral intervention plans applicable to an individual student; and - 5.
-Identification of program staff who have received in-depth training (as set forth below in section C) in the use of physical restraint. - C. Designated staff members shall participate in at least sixteen hours of in-depth training in the use of physical restraint. - 1.
-At the beginning of the school year, the Principal will identify those staff who will participate in in-depth training and who will then be authorized to serve school-wide resources to assist in ensuring proper administration of physical restraint. - 2.
+- 4. When behavior presents an emergency that requires physical restraint, the types of permitted physical restraints and related safety considerations, including information regarding the increased risk of injury to a student when any restraint is used, in particular a restraint of extended duration; - 5.
+Administering physical restraint in accordance with medical or psychological limitations, known or suspected trauma history, and/or behavioral intervention plans applicable to an individual student; and - 6.
+Identification of program staff who have received in-depth training pursuant in the use of physical restraint. - C. Designated staff members shall participate in at least sixteen hours of in-depth training in the use of physical restraint. - 1.
+At the beginning of the school year, the Principal will identify those staff who will participate in indepth training and who will then be authorized to serve school-wide resources to assist in ensuring proper administration of physical restraint. - 2.
 In-depth training will include: - a.
-Appropriate procedures for preventing the need for physical restraint, including the deescalation of problematic behavior, relationship building and the use of alternatives to restraint; - b.
-A description and identification of dangerous behaviors on the part of the student that may indicate the need for physical restraint and methods for evaluation the risk of harm in individual situations in order to determine whether the use of restraint is warranted; - c.
+Appropriate procedures for preventing the need for physical restraint, including the de-escalation of problematic behavior, relationship building and the use of alternatives to restraint; - A description and identification of dangerous behaviors on the part of the student that may indicate the need for physical restraint and methods for evaluation the risk of harm in individual situations in order to determine whether the use of restraint is warranted; - c.
 The simulated experience of administering and receiving physical restraint, instruction regarding the effect(s) on the person restrained, including instruction on monitoring physical signs of distress and obtaining medical assistance; - d.
 Instruction regarding documentation and reporting requirements and investigation of injuries and complaints; and - e.
 Demonstration by participants of proficiency in administering physical restraint. - D. Staff/faculty will review any behavior plans pertaining to special techniques for identified students.